 Gross Alpha / Gross Beta A screening test that reports alpha particle activity in a sample.

 The test is not intended to identify specific radioisotopes.
 The tests are primarily used to evaluate trends.
-In addition, screening tests are used to determine if further radioisotope specific analysis is necessary; and if radioisotope analysis has been carried out, to determine if the activities from specific radioisotopes account for all of the activity found in the screening test.
+In addition, screening tests are used to determine if further radioisotope specific analysis is necessary; and if radioisotope analysis has been carried out, to determine if the activities from specific radioisotopes account for substance disintegrate to another nuclear form.
+Measured half-lives vary from millionths of a second to billions of years.
+Also called physical half-life.

-Half-life The time in which half the atoms of a particular
+Half-life The time in which half the atoms of a particular radioactive molecules, thereby producing ions.
+Examples: alpha, beta, gamma, x-rays, and neutrons.